Ernest A. Pickup: Career

-His work was included in the “Sixth International Exhibition of Lithography and Wood Engraving,” at the Art Institute of Chicago, November 5, 1937, to January 10, 1938.
-From that exhibition his print was chosen as one of the best 100 works for a traveling show throughout America.
+His work was included in the "Sixth International Exhibition of Lithography and Wood Engraving" at the Art Institute of Chicago, November 5, 1937, to January 10, 1938.
+From that exhibition, his print was chosen as one of the best-100 works for a traveling show throughout America.

 With America's entry in World War II there was an increased demand for commercial artwork, and as a result Pickup's printmaking suffered.
-By the late 1940s he had returned full-time to his commercial artwork.
+By the late 1940s, he had returned full-time to his commercial artwork.
 He remained, however, connected to the arts community well into the 1950s.
 He still exhibited his work occasionally and gave occasional lectures on woodblock printing to local organizations.

-In 1962 at the age of seventy-five he closed his business with the intention of retiring.
+In 1962, at age seventy-five, he closed his business with the intention of retiring.
 Before he was able to move out of his studio, he was enticed to work another five years for a printing company for which he had done art work for many years.
 He died February 24, 1970, in Nashville.

-Recently his work was included in an exhibition at the Georgia Museum of the University of Georgia, Athens, Georgia, summer 2007 and is scheduled for the summer of 2008 to be held at Auburn University Art Museum in Alabama.
+His work was included in an exhibition at the Georgia Museum of the University of Georgia, Athens, Georgia, in Summer 2007 and was scheduled for Summer 2008 to be held at the Auburn University Art Museum in Alabama.

-Little has been written on print making in Tennessee, and in the Fall of 2009 a catalogue raisonné of Pickup's oeuvre was published providing a prime source of information on this long neglected period of art history.
+Little has been written on print making in Tennessee, and in Fall 2009 a catalogue raisonné of Pickup's oeuvre was published providing a prime source of information on this long p-neglected period of art history.
 Besides a biographical overview and memoirs by the artist's daughter, this work also includes over fifty reproductions of rare prints, many of which have not been seen in over a half a century.

-He was better known to family by the nickname of "Bockie" - the name that his first grandchild, Susan, gave to him when he reached into his pocket for a "surprise."
+He was better known to family by the nickname of "Bockie" – the name that his first grandchild, Susan, gave to him when he reached into his pocket for a "surprise".
 She would run up to him and say "bockie" and reach for his pocket.
 That name "Bockie" stood for dear grandfather.